What is the Allowance for Doubtful Accounts?

 Later, a customer who purchased goods totaling $10,000 on June 25 informs the company on August 3 that it already filed for bankruptcy and will not be able to pay the amount owed.
 The company would then write off the customer’s account balance of $10,000.

 To write off the customer’s account balance of $10,000:

 |Aug.
 3, 2017||Allowance for Doubtful Accounts||$10,000|

 After writing off the bad account, the net amount for accounts receivable remains the same: $9,950,000 ($9,990,000 – $40,000).
-In addition, the bad debts expense remains the same and is not affected by the write-off.
-The bad debts expense recorded on June 30 already anticipated a credit loss.
+In addition, the bad debt expense remains the same and is not affected by the write-off.
+The bad debt expense recorded on June 30 already anticipated a credit loss.

 Example of Recovering an Account

 The customer who filed for bankruptcy on August 3 manages to pay the company back the amount owed on September 10.
 The company would then reinstate the account that was initially written-off on August 3.

 |Sept.
 10, 2017||Accounts Receivable||$10,000|

 |Allowance for Doubtful Accounts||$10,000|